-Where your organisation is not responsible for all requirements of the standard within the DFA, you are required to have contractual arrangements in place with other parties that share responsibility.
+Where your organisation shares responsibility for delivering all the requirements of the Standard within the DFA, you are required to have contractual arrangements in place with other parties that share responsibility.
 Verification of these arrangements is carried out during the Stage 1 assessment.

-Your organisation will receive a written report which outlines the readiness for the Certification Audit.
-The findings from the initial audit must be satisfactorily addressed prior to the certification audit.
+BSI will provide a written report which outlines the readiness for the Certification (Stage 2) Audit.
+Any findings from the initial audit must be satisfactorily addressed prior to the certification audit.